tamagui/tamagui/next.md

+- <Code /> in site types break because of variant may need to revert defaultVariants inference

 - add test that builds site for prod + checks for header text / no errors

 - Button and other similar ones - make the hover/press/focusStyle zIndex 2, 3, 4 (or all 2) by default